Shinora/Shinora.github.io/_posts/2020-10-08-First-Post.md

 Hope you aren't already borded because that's only the begining.
 On thoses words i am going to let you, i have like a ton of cool things to do to which means a lot of blog pages for here ;) Have a nice evening, afternoon or even morning for the bravest of you !
-See ya soon for a real a maybe a little bit more interesting post !
+See ya soon for a real and maybe a little bit more interesting post !